THIS DATE IN HISTORY: May 5

 1966: Henri Richard's only playoff overtime goal of his career is a Stanley Cup winner.

-Richard puts the puck into the net 2:20 into OT to give the Montreal Canadiens a 3-2 victory against the Detroit Red Wings in Game 6 of the Final for their second straight Stanley Cup.
+Richard puts the puck into the net 2:20 into OT to give the Montreal Canadiens a 3-2 victory against the Detroit Red Wings in Game 6 of the Final for their second straight Cup.

 After the Canadiens lose the first two games of the series at home, they win Games 3 and 4 at Olympia Stadium and roll to a 5-1 victory at the Forum in Game 5.

 The Canadiens lead 2-1 after two periods, but Floyd Smith forces overtime when he beats Gump Worsley midway through the third.
-But Richard, who hasn't scored a goal in the 1966 playoffs to that point, wins the Cup for the Canadiens when he's knocked down and slides into the net with the puck underneath him.
+Richard, who hasn't scored a goal in the 1966 playoffs to that point, wins the Cup for the Canadiens when he's knocked down and slides into the net with the puck underneath him.

 Though his team doesn't win the Cup, Detroit goaltender Roger Crozier wins the Conn Smythe Trophy as playoff MVP.

 1974: The Philadelphia Flyers edge the New York Rangers 4-3 in Game 7 of the Semifinals, becoming the first post-1967 expansion team to win a playoff series against an Original Six team.
-Gary Dornhoefer's second goal of the game with less than 11 minutes remaining in the third period proves to be the game-winner for the Flyers, who go on to beat the Boston Bruins and win the Stanley Cup.
+Gary Dornhoefer's second goal of the game with less than 11 minutes remaining in the third period proves to be the game-winner for the Flyers, who go on to defeat the Boston Bruins and win the Stanley Cup.

 1981: The New York Islanders complete a four-game sweep of the archrival Rangers in the Semifinals with a 5-2 win at Madison Square Garden.
 Mike Bossy scores twice in the first period to break Reggie Leach's single-season NHL record with his 81st goal in the regular season and playoffs combined.

-1985: Peter Stastny scores at 6:20 of overtime to give the Quebec Nordiques a 2-1 victory against the Philadelphia Flyers in Game 1 of the Wales Conference Final at the Spectrum.
+1985: Peter Stastny scores at 6:20 of overtime to give the Quebec Nordiques a 2-1 victory against the Flyers in Game 1 of the Wales Conference Final at the Spectrum.
 It's the second straight game in which Stastny scores the overtime winner; his goal at 2:22 of Game 7 in Quebec's 3-2 victory against the Montreal Canadiens three days earlier wins their conference semifinal series.

 Video: Peter Stastny became first rookie to have 100 points